grafana/jsonnet-libs/tensorflow-mixin/README.md

 make
 ```

-Creates a generated `dashboards_out` directory and `prometheus_alerts.yaml` that can be imported into Grafana.
+Creates a generated `dashboards_out` directory and `prometheus_alerts.yaml` that can be imported into Grafana and Prometheus, respectively.

 For more advanced uses of mixins, see [mixin documentation.](
 https://github.com/monitoring-mixins/docs)